CM-Well/CM-Well/docs/Tools.UsingTheSPARQLTriggerProcessor.md

 ### Pausing and Restarting the Job ###

-When you create the the file infoton that contains the YAML configuration, CM-Well automatically creates a Boolean activation flag for the corresponding job, with a value of "true".
-The flag is created at the same location as the configuration file.
+You can pause and restart the SPARQL job by changing a Boolean value under your configuration folder.
+If this flag doesn't exist, its default value is **true**.

 To temporarily pause and restart the SPARQL job, you can toggle the value of this flag as follows.

 **Pause the job:**

-    curl "<cm-well-host>/_in?format=ntriples&replace-mode" -H X-CM-WELL-TOKEN2:<accessToken> --data-binary "
+    curl "<cm-well-host>/_in?format=ntriples&replace-mode" -H X-CM-WELL-TOKEN:<accessToken> --data-binary "
     <cm-well-host/meta/sys/agents/sparql/MyCompanyMaterializedView> <http://localhost:9000/meta/nn#active> \"false\"^^<http://www.w3.org/2001/XMLSchema#boolean> .
     "